Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/NetworkAnalysis/ClosestFacility/readme.md

 ## How to use the sample

-Tap near any of the hospitals and a route will be displayed from that clicked location to the nearest hospital.
+Tap near any of the hospitals and a route will be displayed from that tapped location to the nearest hospital.

 ## How it works